 However, this is not permissible if a 3½” gauge locomotive is being run.

-Once you have completed your operation please move your vehicle or trailer away from the ramp and park it neatly either further down the track towards the containers or into the car parking area by the site entrance.
+Once you have completed your operation please move your vehicle or trailer away from the ramp and park it neatly either further down the road towards the containers or into the car parking area by the site entrance.

 Operating – the railway is not signalled.
 Drivers are operating under visual conditions and must not exceed 5 mph.
 On the Circuit ‘C’ when approaching the bridge in an east bound direction speed through the bridge must be at walking pace and BE PREPARED TO STOP.

 A suitable Tail Lamp or End of Train Indicator MUST be carried on the last vehicle.